Fossil-fuel giant Russia tiptoes toward low-carbon future | The Japan Times

 Deputy minister Rasstrigin said the low-carbon plan would stimulate debate in political and business circles on the “need to transform both the structure of investments and the structure of Russia’s economy to ensure robust growth potential.”

-The result would be “a decision on the scale and speed of Russia’s transformation towards a green future,” he added.
+The result would be “a decision on the scale and speed of Russia’s transformation toward a green future,” he added.